mitranim/koa-ring/readme.md

 ### `toKoaMiddleware`

-Adapts a `koa-ring` handler to be plugged into Koa.
-You should compose all your handlers and apply middlewares before passing the resulting handler to `toKoaMiddleware`.
+Converts a `koa-ring` handler into a Koa middleware.
+You should compose all your handlers and apply `koa-ring`-style middlewares before passing the resulting handler to `toKoaMiddleware`.
 You only need one per application.

 ```js
 const Koa = require('koa')